gocardless/gocardless-legacy-ruby/README.md

 merchant.

-To authorize an app, the merchant must be redirected to the GoCardless servers, where they will be presented with a page that allows them to link their account with the app.
+To authorize an app, the merchant must be redirected to the GoCardless servers, where thecy will be presented with a page that allows them to link their account with the app.
 The URL to which the the merchant is sent contains information about the app, as well as the URL (`redirect_uri`) where the merchant should be sent back to once they've completed the process.
 The Ruby client library takes